MichaelRWolf/wendy-ai/notes-from-google-doc.md

 No extra work — just channeling the same life-force in a structured way.

-If you’d like, I can sketch your Next 60-Day Flow Map — linking:
+If you'd like, I can sketch your Next 60-Day Flow Map — linking:

 weekly focus areas,